gohstly/gohstly/README.md

 ## Deployed Here: https://gohstly.herokuapp.com/

 # Inspiration
-Say you just got a new video game.
-You go home, pop it in the system, and play it for a few hours.
+Imagine you just got a new video game.
+You go home, pop it in the system, and play for a few hours.

 You are so excited about your new game that you want to tell your gaming friends all about it.
 You login to FaceBook to post a status about the game when suddenly you stop mid-typing and think to yourself, "Wait, this doesn't feel quite right.
 Do I really want to post on FaceBook where most of my connections don't even play video games?".

-As fellow video gamers, we have encountered a scenario similar to this one too many times.
-We realized there lacks a platform where gamers can actively engage with other gamers in a social network type of way.
+As fellow video gamers, we have encountered a similar scenario one too many times.
+The video gaming community is lacking a social network platform where gamers can actively engage with other gamers.

-To solve this dilemma, we decided to take matters into our own hands and create Gohstly.
+To solve this dilemma, we decided to take matters into our own hands and create Gohstly, a social networking platform for video gamers.

 # Application
 Gohstly is a social networking platform for video gamers built with ReactJs.
 With Gohstly, gamers have the ability to create their own personalized gaming profiles by utilizing Steam and Twitch API's.